About Us

 Member (term 2024-2028)

 Although born in Floyd County, Perry Scott Gibson moved to Fayette County in 2008.
-He earned two bachelor’s degrees from the University of Kentucky in 2015 and an MBA from Western Governors University in 2024.
+He earned two bachelor’s degrees from the University of Kentucky in 2015

 -